MohsenAlyafei/nArabicWords/README.md

 console.log( numberToWordsAr(102,010) );                 // "مائة وألفان وعشرة"
 ```

-In the above examples, the output "مائة وألف" could mean 100 plus 1000 giving a total of 1,100.
-This of courses not intended what was intended is 101,000.
+In the above examples, the output "مائة وألف" could be interpreted to mean 100 plus 1000 giving a total of 1,100.
+This of courses is not what is intended; what is intended is 101,000.

-Similarly, the second example could be read and interpreted to mean 100 + 2000 + 10 giving a total 2,110 instead of 102,010.
+Similarly, the second example could be interpreted to mean 100 + 2000 + 10 giving a total 2,110 instead of meaning 102,010.

 The above situations are unacceptable when writing legal or official documents (especially when writing cheque books).
-Where there is an ambiguity or a dispute, the number in figures overrides the number in figures.
+It is a common legal practise that where there exists an ambiguity or a dispute in the interstation of a number, then the number in words overrides the number in figures.
+Therefore, the words must be clear and unambiguous.

-Therefore, this option permits such situations of ambiguity to be avoided.
+This option permits such situations of ambiguity to be avoided.

 The above examples cab ne re-done with the option ***{Legal: "on"}***: